Liupeter01/FullStackChattingDemo/README.md

    # Note that changing this value in a config file of an existing database and
    # restarting the server can lead to data loss.
 A conversion needs to be done
    # by setting it via CONFIG command on a live server first.
-   #
-   # Please check https://redis.io/topics/persistence for more information.

    appendonly no

    # The base name of the append only file.